-The Finance Bill 2021 published on 11 March 2021 increases the main rate of corporation tax to 25% effective from 1 April 2023, this has been now enacted and reflected on the deferred tax balances at the reporting date.
+The Finance Bill 2021 published on 11 March 2021 increased the main rate of corporation tax to 25% effective from 1 April 2023.
+This has now been enacted and is reflected in the deferred tax balances at the reporting date.